duytran1332002/vlrw/data_generation/README.md

 ```

 - Data directory and its subdirectories are set up as in the previous section.
+- All packages and libraries in requirements (in this directory) are installed.

 ## 1. Download and Alignment